Step-by-Step Guide How To Raise Seeds Successfully

 ONCE YOU HAVE PREPARED THE SEEDS, YOU WILL BEGIN TO PREPARE THE SUPPLIES.

-2. You need to prepare cleaned and sanitized seed trays, pots, containers.
+2. You need to prepare clean and sanitized seed trays, pots, and containers.

 How To Clean Them: